ChrisBrumfitt01/poll-service/README.md

 ### Prerequisites

-You will need the following installed on your laptop to run the frontend and backend applications:
+You will need the following installed to run the frontend and backend applications:

 - Java 21
 - Maven